 The focus of my work is to explore those connections with my surrounding environment and fellow human beings.

 Michael Noble currently holds the position of Associate at Clay Associates in San Diego, CA.

-Michael's training in ceramics includes studies with Marsha Shankman, MFA, Xiaosheng Bi, MFA, Kevin Hluch, MFA, and Mark Terry, MFA.
+Michael's training in ceramics includes studies with Marsha Shankman, MFA, Xiaosheng Bi, MFA, Kevin Hluch, MFA, Mark Terry, MFA, Gerald Theibolt, MFA and Warren Bakely, MFA.

 Michael's work in Ceramics for the last 21 years has been in wheel throwing and hand-building.
 He has worked as an Artist in Residence at Landon School in Bethesda, Maryland.
 He studied ceramics at George Fox University in Portland, Oregon and other schools in Maryland.